briankoser/sfc-listeners-guide/episodes/0175-simon-pegg-not-in-star-wars-and-other-news.md

 The hosts tease their upcoming gear store.

-Encouraging Signs: {% workTitle "Under the Dome" %} only got renewed for 13 episodes
+Encouraging Signs: {% work "Under the Dome" %} only got renewed for 13 episodes

-What the Frodo: Colin Ferguson said the end of lighthearted programming at Syfy is here with {% workTitle "Warehouse 13" %} and {% workTitle "Eureka" %} ending (even though movies like {% workTitle "Sharknado 2" %} are still coming)
+What the Frodo: Colin Ferguson said the end of lighthearted programming at Syfy is here with {% work "Warehouse 13" %} and {% work "Eureka" %} ending (even though movies like {% work "Sharknado 2" %} are still coming)

 Take That, Science: guy on craigslist is selling a time machine